Southern Vs Northern Vs Western Blotting

 Applications in Research and Diagnostics

-Blotting techniques continue to be widely used in various research and diagnostic applications.
+Blotting techniques continue to be widely used in various research and diagnostic applications And that's really what it comes down to..

 • Gene Expression Analysis: Northern blotting remains a valuable tool for studying gene expression, particularly for validating RNA sequencing (RNA-Seq) data and analyzing RNA splicing variants.